Healthy Fiddleleaf Fig (Ficus lyrata) in bright indirect, also known as Fiddleleaf Fig

 0% 100%

-Normal indoor humidity is usually enough.
+Typical indoor humidity is usually enough for steady growth.

 About Fiddleleaf Fig

 Botanically, Fiddleleaf Fig is native to lowland tropical rainforests of West Africa, from Cameroon to Sierra Leone and reflects that origin in its growth preferences.
 In ecological terms, it thrives in warm understory or open tropical habitats with seasonal rainfall and stands out for its glossy leaves.
-By the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
+In practice, by the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
 In modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
 Its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.

 Family: Moraceae · Genus: Ficus